LuxLang/lux/README.md

 I'll be putting there tasks that people can contribute to; both in the compiler and outside (like plugins for editors).

 Writing libraries in Lux will also help a lot in making this a more practical language for day to day use.

-Communication is done over Gitter and the Google group.

 ##### Copyright (c) 2014-2018 Eduardo Julian.
 All rights reserved.